catalyst-network/Protocol/README.md

 From Google - https://developers.google.com/protocol-buffers/docs/overview

 > Protocol buffers have many advantages over XML for serializing
 > structured data.
-Protocol buffers:
+Protocol buffers are:
 >
-> -   are simpler
+> -   simpler,
-> -   are 3 to 10 times smaller
+> -   3 to 10 times smaller,
-> -   are 20 to 100 times faster
+> -   20 to 100 times faster,
-> -   are less ambiguous
+> -   less ambiguous and
 > -   generate data access classes that are easier to use programmatically

-The biggest bennefit though to Catalyst Network is interoperbility.
-Protobuffs are implemented in a varaity of languages and allow us to quickly generate code for you to interact and build upon the Catalyst Network!
+But the biggest benefit to Catalyst Network is the interoperability offered by protobuffs.
+Protobuffs are implemented in a variety of languages and allow us to quickly generate code for you to interact and build upon the Catalyst Network!
 No more figuring out some obscure language or having to learn snowflaked schemas.

 ## Install Protobuffs

-To install protobuffs on ubuntu
+To install protobuffs on Ubuntu:

  - Make sure you grab the latest version
 	 - `$ curl -OL https://github.com/google/protobuf/releases/download/v3.2.0/protoc-3.2.0-linux-x86_64.zip`